Skip to main content

 4. Latency budget

-The expensive part is the LLM.
-Synap stays in budget.
+Voice has a tight window of conversational comfort end-to-end.
+Where the time goes, fastest to slowest: The expensive part is the LLM.
+Synap stays well inside the budget.
 If you see drift:

 1. Move the SDK to the same region as your call-handling box.